 Value-based contracts represent a shift toward a more patient-centered healthcare model.
 Your organization can use these agreements to empower providers to deliver high-quality care.

 If your organization is exploring the benefits of value-based contracts, Rivet can help.
-We offer solutions to help you manage the complexities of payer agreements and optimize your revenue cycle.
+We offer solutions to help you manage the complexities of payer agreements, strengthen collaboration, and support an efficient and well-aligned revenue cycle.

 Schedule a demo with Rivet Health to learn more about how our payer contract management software can assist your organization in leveraging your contracts.
 You can also learn more about our product offerings and the results our clients have experienced by exploring our whitepapers and ebooks.